-The Noravank is a 13th-century Armenian monastery, located in the Armenian the Vayots Dzor Province.
+The Noravank is a 13th-century Armenian monastery, located in the Vayots Dzor Province, in Southern Armenia.

-The road to the monastery is asphalted but pretty narrow, running in a narrow gorge made by the Gnishik river.
-This is an exquisite winding mountain drive with sharp and blind curves and hairpin switchbacks leading the traveler over the mountains.
-The road to get there is up through a canyon, and the road ends by the monastery.
-It was founded in 1205 by Bishop Hovhannes, the former Abbot of Vahanavank.
+Located in a mountainous area, the road to the monastery is paved but pretty narrow, running through a narrow gorge carved by the Gnishik river.
+It’s called Noravank Monastery Road.
+Nestled in a peaceful valley, the road to get there is up through a canyon, and ends by the monastery which was founded in 1205 by Bishop Hovhannes, the former Abbot of Vahanavank.
+Armenia, as the world’s first Christian country, is extremely rich in monuments of spiritual culture.
+Many combine the visit to the monastery with a stop at Khor Virap and a winery.

 Pic: Alex Koledaev